Recent from talks

 Guide Bridge railway station

 Guide Bridge railway station serves the Guide Bridge area of Audenshaw, in Greater Manchester, England.
-It is 4+3⁄4 miles (7.6 km) east of Manchester Piccadilly, on both the Glossop Line and the Hyde loop of the Hope Valley Line.
+It lies 4+3⁄4 miles (7.6 km) east of Manchester Piccadilly, on both the Glossop Line and the Hyde loop of the Hope Valley Line.
 The station is managed by Northern Trains, which also operates all services that stop here.

-The station was built by the Sheffield, Ashton-under-Lyne and Manchester Railway on its new line from Ardwick Junction, near to the Manchester and Birmingham Railway's terminus at Store Street, to Sheffield Victoria; it opened as Ashton and Hooley Hill on 11 November 1841, when the line opened as far as Godley Toll Bar.
+The station was built by the Sheffield, Ashton-under-Lyne and Manchester Railway on its new line from Ardwick Junction, near to the Manchester and Birmingham Railway's terminus at Manchester Store Street, to Sheffield Victoria; it opened as Ashton and Hooley Hill on 11 November 1841, when the line opened as far as Godley Toll Bar.
 It was renamed Ashton in February 1842 and became Guide Bridge on 14 July 1845, when the line was extended to Sheffield.

-With the electrification of the Woodhead Line between Manchester and Sheffield in the early 1950s, Guide Bridge, already a major centre of railway operations, increased in importance.
-Express trains called here, as well as electric multiple units between London Road and the north Derbyshire towns of Glossop and Hadfield.
+With the electrification of the Woodhead Line between Manchester and Sheffield in the early 1950s, Guide Bridge, which was already a major centre of railway operations, increased in importance.
+Express trains called here, as well as electric multiple units between Manchester London Road and the north Derbyshire towns of Glossop and Hadfield.
 There were also diesel multiple unit-operated services from London Road to Macclesfield, via Rose Hill Marple, which closed south of Rose Hill in January 1970; Stockport Edgeley to Stalybridge; and to Oldham, via the Oldham, Ashton & Guide Bridge Railway, which closed to passengers in 1959.

-There was a large marshalling yard about a mile east of Guide Bridge at Dewsnap, with a stabling point immediately to the east of the station, where engines could be fuelled.
+There was a large marshalling yard about 1 mile (1.6 km) east of Guide Bridge at Dewsnap, with a stabling point immediately to the east of the station, where engines could be refuelled.
 Guide Bridge was also where the local retail coal merchants transferred coal from British Rail coal wagons, carefully weighed into one hundredweight sacks for delivery to homes around Ashton, Audenshaw and Denton.
-Express passenger trains via the Woodhead line ceased operation on 5 January 1970, but Dewsnap sidings and Guide Bridge stabling point were busy until the final closure of the Woodhead Line east of Hadfield on 20 July 1981.
-The Class 76 electric locomotives were a frequent sight here, along with Class 25 and Class 40 diesel locomotives.

 Arriva Trains Northern had plans to establish Guide Bridge as a major interchange station, coupled with hopes that the Woodhead line might reopen.
 Such aspirations failed to materialise when First TransPennine Express took over the franchise.